NixTS/stock-trading-journal/README.md

 + As a User, I want to input stock trading data without the danger of pushing incorrect data.
 + As a User, I want to access this app from anywhere.
-+ As a User, I dont want the app to use a lot of rescources from my machine.
++ As a User, I don't want the app to use a lot of resources from my machine.

 ### **Fulfillment**